Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Abstract

 \section{Abstract}

-We prove that for any second-countable, locally compact group $G$, any continuous $G$-action on the primitive ideal space of a separable, nuclear \Cs-algebra $B$ such that $B \cong B\otimes\O2\otimes\K$ is induced by an action on $B$.\ As a direct consequence, we establish that every continuous action on a primitive ideal space is induced by an action on a \Cs-algebra with the same primitive ideal space.\ Moreover, we discuss an application to the classification of equivariantly $\O2$-stable actions.
+We prove that for any second-countable, locally compact group $G$, any continuous $G$-action on the primitive ideal space of a separable, nuclear \Cs-algebra $B$ such that $B \cong B\otimes\O2\otimes\K$ is induced by an action on $B$.\ As a direct consequence, we establish that every continuous action on the primitive ideal space of a separable, nuclear \Cs-algebra is induced by an action on a \Cs-algebra with the same primitive ideal space.\ Moreover, we discuss an application to the classification of equivariantly $\O2$-stable actions.